dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 You need to get rid of all the expired products.

-Delete from the ‘products’ table all of the items whose 'ExpireDate' is less than 1 and show the table without any expired items.
+Delete from the `Products` table all of the items whose `ExpireDate` is less than 1 and show the table without any expired items.

-> :warning: The DELETE statement removes the data from the table permanently.
+> :warning: The `DELETE` statement removes the data from the table permanently.

 #### Solution 22.2